cogxen/learn/pages/challenges/leetcode/sql/1211-queries-quality-and-percentage.md

 ---
 title: 1211.
-Queries Quality and Percentage | Challenges | Cogxen
+Queries Quality and Percentage
 description: Empowers data enthusiasts and practitioners with the tools and knowledge to unlock the potential of data.
 head:
   - - meta